James Longstreet: Tennessee

 On October 27, Union troops managed to open up a "cracker line" to access food by defeating Law's brigade under Jenkins at the Battle of Brown's Ferry.
-In the nighttime Battle of Wauhatchie from October 28–29, Jenkins failed to regain the lost position.
-He blamed Law and Brigadier General Jerome B. Robertson for the lack of success.
+In the nighttime Battle of Wauhatchie from October 28–29, Jenkins failed to regain the lost position, for which he blamed Law and Brigadier General Jerome B. Robertson.
 Longstreet took no immediate action against Law but complained about Robertson.
 A court of inquiry was set up, but its proceedings were suspended and Robertson returned to command.

-After the Confederate failures, Longstreet devised a strategy to prevent reinforcement and a lifting of the siege by Grant.
+After the Confederate failures, Longstreet devised a strategy to prevent reinforcement and lifting of the siege by Grant.
 He knew this Union reaction was underway, and that the nearest railhead was Bridgeport, Alabama, where portions of two Union corps would soon arrive.
 After sending his artillery commander, Porter Alexander, to reconnoiter the Union-occupied town, he devised a plan to shift most of the Army of Tennessee away from the siege, setting up logistical support in Rome, Georgia, to go after Bridgeport to take the railhead, possibly catching Hooker, who was leading a detachment of arriving Union troops from the Eastern Theater, in a disadvantageous position.
 The plan was well received and approved by President Davis, but it was disapproved by Bragg, who objected to the significant logistical challenges it posed.
 Longstreet accepted Bragg's arguments and agreed to a plan in which he and his men were dispatched to East Tennessee to deal with an advance by the Union Army of the Ohio, commanded by Burnside.
 Longstreet was selected both due to enmity on Bragg's part and because the War Department intended for Longstreet's men to return to Lee's army and this movement was in that direction.
 Thus began the Knoxville campaign.

-Longstreet was criticized for the slow pace of his advance toward Knoxville in November and some of his soldiers began using the nickname "Peter the Slow" to describe him.
+Longstreet was criticized for the slow pace of his advance toward Knoxville in November, and some of his soldiers began using the nickname "Peter the Slow" to describe him.
 At the Battle of Campbell's Station on November 16, the Federals evaded Longstreet's troops.
 This was due both to the poor performance of Law, who exposed his brigade to the enemy and thus ruined what was supposed to be a surprise attack, and Burnside's skillful retreat.
 The Confederates also dealt with muddy roads and a shortage of good supplies.